learn-co-curriculum/react-hooks-redux-component-state-vs-store-state/README.md

 Redux with React, but the tests become more complicated and sometimes less flexible as a result.

-We can also mock it out &mdash; some node packages allow us to create a fake store for the tests.
+We can also mock it out — some node packages allow us to create a fake store for the tests.
 Overall, though, because Redux changes the way data is maintained, tests need to change accordingly, becoming more complicated.